whannah1/E3SM_run_scripts/notes_fsurdat_gautam_2025.md

+# Summary

 One first needs the new user-defined grid in SCRIP format.
 Then, the process of creating ELM surface dataset involves the following steps:

 1. Creating 17 mapping files to remap ELM's raw datasets onto the new user-defined.
 2. Creating surface dataset using `mksurfdata_map`
-  2.1 Creating a namelist file that uses the 17 maps created in
+  2.1 Creating a namelist file that uses the 17 maps created in step-1.
-      step-1.
   2.2 Compile `mksurfdata_map`
   2.3 Run `mksurfdata_map`

-## Step-1: Creating maps
+# Step-1: Creating maps

 I have created a script that generates 17 batch scripts to generate the maps.
 The script only works on NERSC